tcspears/gitwords/README.md

 gitwords is written in R to take advantage of R’s plotting functionality (and in particular, within the ggplot2 package), but you can also access it from the command line / shell / Terminal, in the same way as you would access git itself.

-### How just how does this thing work?
+### Just how does this thing work?

-git includes a convenient tool called diff, which allows you to create a document that shows the words that were added and deleted between two commits.
-For instance, suppose that yesterday, you wrote:
+git includes a convenient tool called diff, which one to create a document that shows the words that were added and deleted between two commits.
+For instance, suppose that yesterday you wrote a document consisting of the following sentence:

 ```
 The quick brown fox jumped over the lazy dog.
 ```
 and committed it to a git repository.
-Today, you change the above text to:
+Today, you change the document to:
 ```
 The slow red fox jumped over the lazy cat.
 ```
-Running git-diff will produce a text document that looks like this:
+Running git-diff on these two commits will produce a text document that looks like this:
 ```
 ~ The
-\- quick brown
+- quick brown
-\+ slow red
++ slow red
 ~ fox jumped over the lazy
-\- dog
+- dog
-\+ cat
++ cat
 ```

 ## Usage